Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 chicken egg 58

-The numbers in the table break all the calcium-related stereotypes, don't they?
-After all, we are all used to thinking that most of the mineral is found in milk and cottage cheese.
-But, as you can see, these products are in the middle of the rating.
-I must say that the data in the table is very arbitrary.
-They show the amount of calcium in raw foods...
-And this does not mean at all that the microelement will "reach the addressee" in full.
-For example, cheese is in the lead.
-But the calcium contained in it, for the most part, is not absorbed and is excreted in the urine.
-Only a modest part of the mineral enters the bloodstream.
+The numbers in the table break all the stereotypes associated with calcium, don’t they?
+After all, we are all accustomed to thinking that the most minerals are found in milk and cottage cheese.
+But, as you can see, these products are located in the middle of the ranking.
+It must be said that the data in the table is very conditional.
+They show the amount of calcium in raw foods.
+But this does not mean at all that the microelement will “reach the addressee” in full.
+For example, cheese occupies a leading position.
+But the calcium contained in it is mostly not absorbed and is excreted in the urine.
+Only a modest portion of the mineral enters the bloodstream.

 Benefits of eggshells for calcium deficiency

-Many doctors advise treating calcium deficiency with such folk "medicine" as eggshells.
-It is 90% calcium carbonate, the most easily digestible mineral.
-As a bonus, there are 27 more important micronutrients.
-Recipes for preparing such food additives can be found in old Russian medical books.
-In the West, powder from eggshell has been sold in pharmacies since the 70s of the last century.
+Many doctors advise treating calcium deficiency with such a folk “medicine” as eggshells.
+It consists of 90% calcium carbonate - the most easily digestible type of mineral.
+There are 27 more important microelements as a bonus.
+Recipes for preparing such food additives can be found in ancient Russian medical books.
+In the West, powder from eggshells has been sold in pharmacies since the 70s of the last century.
 Recipe:

-3. Clean, carefully remove the films on inner surface shells.
+3. Clean, carefully remove films on inner surface shells.

-4. Dry for 2-3 hours in a cool place out of direct sunlight.
+4. Dry for 2-3 hours in a cool place where there is no direct sunlight.

-5. Shell fragments in a mortar (a coffee grinder will not work, it will grind the product too much and it will lose its value).
+5. Grind the shells in a mortar (a coffee grinder will not work, it will grind the product too much and it will lose its value).

-6. Add to food in the amount of 1.5 to 3 g every day.
-The dosage depends on the age.
+6. Add 1.5 to 3 g to food every day.
+Dosage depends on age.

-Advice: you can sprinkle porridge or cottage cheese with eggshell powder.
+Advice: You can sprinkle eggshell powder on porridge or cottage cheese.

-Important: you need to take only chicken eggs...
-Duck egg shells are not suitable - there is a high risk of infections.
+Important: you need to take it exclusively chicken eggs.
+Duck egg shells are not suitable - there is a high risk of infection.

-Calcium foods should definitely be a part of your menu.
-But apart from the organization proper nutrition still need to go in for sports.
-During active physical activity calcium processing is improved.
-Some of the micronutrient that was lost with sweat is easily replenished with a cup of yogurt.
-And one more important nuance - avoid stressful situations...
-When you are nervous, cortisol appears in the body, which removes many important elements...
-Sport, correct diet and a good attitude - these are the three pillars on which it is based healthy organism who has no problem with calcium absorption.
+Products containing calcium should definitely be part of your menu.
+But besides the organization proper nutrition I still need to play sports.
+During active physical activity Calcium processing improves.
+Part of the micronutrient that was lost through sweat can be easily replenished with a cup of yogurt.
+And one more important nuance - avoid stressful situations.
+When you are nervous, cortisol appears in your body, which removes many important elements.
+Sport, proper diet and a good attitude - these are the three pillars on which it rests healthy body, which does not have problems absorbing calcium.

-It is no secret that calcium is vital for strengthening and maintaining bones and teeth.
-This mineral is involved in the regulation blood pressure, in the transmission of nerve signals, maintains elasticity blood vessels and performs a number of other functions in the body to provide normal work all systems of the human body.
+It's no secret that calcium is vital for strengthening and maintaining bones and teeth.
+This mineral is involved in regulating blood pressure, in the transmission of nerve signals, maintains elasticity blood vessels and performs a number of other functions in the body to ensure normal work all systems of the human body.

 Calcium is the most abundant mineral in the human body.
-Its share is more than two percent of the total body weight.
-Throughout life, he must regularly enter the body and be at an optimal level.
-Although there are many biologically active additives with calcium, but still, according to doctors and nutritionists, The best way its receipt along with food.
+Its share makes up more than two percent of the total body weight.
+Throughout life, it must be regularly supplied to the body and be at an optimal level.
+Although now there are many biologically active additives with calcium, but still, according to doctors and nutritionists, The best way its intake with food.

-There are many foods that contain this mineral, which is important for human health.
+There are quite a lot of products that contain this mineral, which is important for human health.
 The best sources are milk and dairy products.
-But many people have intolerances. milk protein lactose.
-In this article, you will find out where else calcium is found, in which foods it can be found.
+But many people have intolerances milk protein lactose.
+In this article you will find out where else calcium is found and in what foods you can find it.

 Calcium rich foods

 Many foods contain calcium.
-In addition to dairy products, calcium is found in many other food products: green leafy salads, nuts, fish, some vegetables, especially green ones.
+In addition to dairy products, calcium is also found in many other foods: green leafy salads, nuts, fish, some vegetables, especially green ones.

-Many studies estimate that, on average, about 70 percent of people get their calcium from milk and milk-based foods.
-Vegetables, grains, legumes, meat and fish also take a certain place in enriching our body with this necessary element.
+Many studies estimate that on average, about 70 percent of people get calcium from milk and milk-based products.
+Vegetables, grains, legumes, meat and fish also occupy a certain place in enriching our body with this essential element.

-Some food manufacturers add calcium to their products.
-But how great the contribution of such products is at present is unknown.
+Some food manufacturers fortify their products with calcium.
+But how large the contribution of such products is is currently unknown.

-For most people, if they drank 3 glasses of milk a day, taking into account the calcium intake from other foods, this amount would be enough.
-However, many people avoid milk and dairy products for a variety of reasons.
-Such people must find alternative substitutes for them in order to maintain the necessary calcium balance in the body.
+For most people, if they drank 3 glasses of milk a day, taking into account calcium from other foods, this amount would be sufficient.
+However, many people avoid consuming milk and dairy products for a variety of reasons.
+Such people should find an alternative substitute to maintain the necessary calcium balance in the body.
 This is especially true for strict vegetarians.

 Calcium in milk and dairy products

-Dairy products such as yogurt, cottage cheese, cheese, fermented milk products remain the best sources of calcium for many people.
-In addition, they contain calcium in the form in which the body can freely absorb and assimilate them.
+Dairy products such as yogurt, cottage cheese, cheese, and fermented milk products remain the best sources of calcium for many people.
+In addition, they contain calcium in a form in which the body can freely absorb and assimilate them.

 Although homogenized and pasteurized milk has more calcium, it is less digestible.
 The disadvantages of dairy products include high content toxins in them, such as growth hormones, antibiotics.

-Whole milk, with a milk fat content of up to 4 percent, is recommended for children aged one to two years.
-Adults and children over the age of two need to drink milk with more low content fat: 1 to 2 percent, or skim milk and dairy products.
+Whole milk, with a milk fat content of up to 4 percent, is recommended for children aged one and two years.
+Adults and children over two years of age should drink milk with more low content fat: 1 to 2 percent, or skim milk and dairy products.
 Removing fat does not reduce the amount of calcium in them.

 Yogurt, most cheeses, and whey are excellent sources of this valuable mineral.

-Also, milk good source phosphorus and magnesium, which help absorb and assimilate calcium.
+In addition, milk good source phosphorus and magnesium, which help absorb and absorb calcium.

-Vitamin D is necessary for the body to absorb calcium, which is why it is often fortified with dairy products.
+Vitamin D is necessary for the body to absorb calcium, so dairy products are often fortified with it.

 Goat's milk is also a good source of calcium.